-Appointment of a PYP coordinator
+Appointment of a Diploma Programme coordinator

-Schools must have a PYP coordinator.
-This person will act as pedagogical leader of the programme and will be the person to whom the IB will send relevant information and communications related to the programme.
-The programme coordinator must show proficiency in any of the IB working languages (English, French or Spanish).
+Schools must have a Diploma Programme coordinator, whose leadership role needs to be formally recognized in the school.
+This will be the person to whom the IB will send relevant information and communications related to the programme.
+The programme coordinator must show proficiency in one of the IB working languages (English, French or Spanish).